iwilkey/interfacing-lab/README.md

 * Make sure your directory has a valid "solution.c" file with the main entry point.
 * $ ./flash [directory-name]

+## Example
-Example: Flashing "Lab6" to the microcontroller.
-Assuming it is plugged in and all code in "Lab6/solution.c" is correct...
+Let's flash "Lab6/" to the microcontroller.

+Assuming it is plugged in and all code in "Lab6/solution.c" is correct, run...
 ```console
 iwilkey@Ians-MacBook-Air ECE-322 % ./flash Lab6
 ```